lunageens/JPacmanFuzz/README.md

 ### Configuration
 The configuration file (config.properties) allows you to customize various aspects of the fuzzing process.
 You can modify the following settings:

-- customMaps: Specifies the index number of custom map files group to be used instead of using the random generator.
+- customMapsNr: Specifies the index number of custom map files group to be used instead of using the random generator.
-- customSequences: Specifies the index number of action sequence strings group to be used instead of using the random generator.
+- customSequencesNr: Specifies the index number of action sequence strings group to be used instead of using the random generator.
+- combineCustomMapsAndSequences: Each custom map is tested with the original action sequence and vice versa.
+Only to be used when fuzzing mutational.
+Valid values: true, false.
+Default: false.
 - fileType: Specifies the type of map files to be generated.
 Valid values: TEXT, BINARY, ALL.
 Default: ALL
 - resultPath: Specifies the path to store the fuzzing results.
 Default: fuzzresults
 - logFilePath: Specifies the path to store the log files.
 Default: logs